Financial Abuse – how to identify and deal with it

 An account from a survivor whose abuser played stupid in order to obtain financial advantage

-I know there are NO easy answers for those trapped in or suffering the after-effects of financial abuse from an intimate partner.
+I know there are no easy answers for those trapped in or suffering the after-effects of financial abuse from an intimate partner.
 Abusers who are skilled at financial abuse as part of their arsenal of abuse tactics are very canny and cunning.
-And the institutions of society (like the legal system) that should be protecting victims from these evildoers are woefully failing to protect them.
+The institutions of society (like the legal system) that should be protecting victims from these evildoers are woefully failing to protect them.
 So my heart goes out to anyone who is dealing with heavy-duty financial abuse from their abuser.

 I have heard that some banks in Australia have special policies of leniency in regards to domestic abuse victims who are lumbered with the obligation to repay loans their abusive spouses coerced them to be legally responsible for.
 These Aussie banks still require the loan to be repaid, but they may allow it to be repaid at a slower rate than normal.
 So it may be worth asking your bank if they have any leniency provisions for victims of domestic abuse — but don’t have high expectations, because from what I’ve heard even the Australian banks that have these policies are not being of much help to victims.
 And I don’t know whether banks in other countries have any leniency provisions for victims of domestic abuse.